February 14, 2022

 Raise your hand if you know the best way to de-stress.
 Alcohol?
 Dessert?
 How about consulting with the dietary inflammatory index first?
 For those who don’t know, the dietary inflammatory index is a guide to the best foods that aid in stress relief and lowering inflammation.

-Let’s get into the 9 best foods that reduce stress and help lower inflammation:
+Let’s get into the nine best foods that reduce stress and help lower inflammation:

-- Fiber: Daily recommended intake for women and men are around 25g and 38g, respectively, but some studies have found even just increases of 5 additional grams of fiber daily can be helpful2.
-High fiber sources include chia seeds, lentils, chickpeas, brussels sprouts, oranges and soybeans.
+- Fiber: The daily recommended intake for women and men is around 25g and 38g, respectively, but some studies have found that even just an increase of 5 additional grams of fiber daily can be helpful2.
+High fiber sources include chia seeds, lentils, chickpeas, brussels sprouts, oranges, and soybeans.
 Also, consider eating the skin of your fruits and vegetables to add more fiber to your diet.
 Make sure to clean them well first.

-- Polyphenols: This group of compounds is the reason why many plant foods are so beneficial to our health3.
-Foods that are plentiful in polyphenols include coffee, cacao/chocolate, legumes, and red wine/grapes.
-In fact, consuming certain types of polyphenols (such as flavanols, flavones and flavanones, found especially in tea, herbs, olive oil, tomatoes, potatoes, spices, citrus fruits, nuts, beans and apples), have also been associated with weight loss.
-Another common polyphenol found in berries (called ellagic acid) can even help with reducing skin wrinkles from radiation as well as controlling blood pressure and cholesterol.
+- Polyphenols: This group of compounds is why many plant foods benefit our health3.
+Foods plentiful in polyphenols include coffee, cacao/chocolate, legumes, and red wine/grapes.
+Certain polyphenols (such as flavanols, flavones, and flavanones, found mainly in tea, herbs, olive oil, tomatoes, potatoes, spices, citrus fruits, nuts, beans, and apples) have also been associated with weight loss.
+Another common polyphenol found in berries (called ellagic acid) can even help reduce skin wrinkles from radiation and control blood pressure and cholesterol.

 - Beta carotene: Common foods that contain this include spinach, kale, cantaloupe, oranges, and blackcurrant juice2.
 Easy ways to incorporate these foods into your diet are to blend them into juices or add them to salads.